Lake Kivu: Human geography

 Some 1,370 km2 or 58 percent of the lake's waters lie within DRC borders.

 Settlements on the lake's shore include Bukavu, Kabare, Kalehe, Sake and Goma in the Democratic Republic of the Congo, and Gisenyi, Kibuye, and Cyangugu in Rwanda.

 In early 2025, during the M23 campaign, all settlements in the Congolese side of the lake's shores were occupied by the Rwandan military and the M23 Movement, with provincial capital Goma being captured in January and all settlements being under M23 control as of early March.
 In 12 March, M23 landed on Idjwi island, occupying it without resistance.

 Chemistry

-Lake Kivu is a meromictic lake containing a freshwater surface layer that becomes more saline with depth, with a salinity approaching 6g/kg near the bottom.
+Lake Kivu is a meromictic lake containing a freshwater surface layer that becomes more saline with depth, with a salinity approaching 6 g/kg near the bottom.
 Along with Cameroonian Lake Nyos and Lake Monoun, Lake Kivu is one of three that are known to undergo limnic eruptions (where overturn of deepwater stratified layers releases dissolved carbon dioxide).
-Around the lake, geologists found evidence of massive local extinctions about every thousand years, presumably caused by outgassing events.
+Around the lake, researchers found evidence of massive local extinctions about every thousand years, presumably caused by outgassing events.
 The trigger for lake overturns in Lake Kivu is unknown, but volcanic activity and changes in climate are both suspected.
 The gaseous chemical composition of exploding lakes is unique to each lake.
 In Lake Kivu's case, it includes methane and carbon dioxide, as a result of lake water interaction with volcanic hot springs.